JHwangAstro/tta-deep-dive/README.md

 > Collection of analyses related to through the ages tournament data.

 ## Reports
-**Player order analysis** - Performs a statistical analysis, using both an analytical approximation and a Monte Carlo method, to determine if there is evidence of non-random player seating.
+**[Player order investigation](player_order_investigation.ipynb)** - Perform a statistical analysis, using both an analytical approximation and a Monte Carlo method, to determine if there is evidence of non-random player seating.